ebullient/campaign-notes/compendium/mabina-cawood.md

 Through her own magical means, Mabina and her wagon traverse the Sword Coast North, trading magical items.
 Trade in magical items is a dicey busines, but it is one that Mabina loves with all her heart.

+The party traded "The Splendiferous Bauble" to her for the Handy Haversack.
+She was able to trade it again herself, and was quite pleased to do so (though she would not tell the party what she obtained in return).
+She will identify items for the party free of charge as a result.

 ## Relationships

 Mabina is a member of the [Harpers](groups/harpers.md)